uberspark/uberspark/src/experimental-toolchain/bridges/knitshims/README.rst

-home for support trusses for specific coss build systems (e.g., gnu make, cmake) to tie in and interface with uobjects
+namespace for support trusses for specific coss build systems (e.g., gnu make, cmake) to tie in and interface with uobjects